Immunity-Boosting Foods For Kids During Their Exams

-Furthermore, too much salt or sugar can cause acidity, constipation, bloat, and flatulence.
+Furthermore, too much salt or sugar can cause acidity, constipation, bloating and flatulence.
 A toxic and unhealthy gut is a recipe for low immunity as well as low cognitive abilities.
 After all, the gut is our second brain.
 It has every connection with our mental health.
 The right kind of diet can have a multitude of benefits.

 During exams, students should have a wholesome diet that includes fresh fruits, vegetables, nuts and seeds.

-Some potent immunity-boosting foods for this exam season:
+Some potent immunity-boosting foods for this exam season

 1. Spice concoctions/ brews